BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Types of Users.md

 ---

 If your team is interested in building additional functions and features on LAMP – whether you are a **Self-Deploying User** or **Consortium Partner** – you can provide us with a detailed understanding of the functions and features and we will work with our engineering and design partners to determine the feasibility, cost, and a realistic timeline.

----

-**Was there something we didn't cover, or need more help?**
-Let us know by making a post in the [LAMP Community](https://community.lamp.digital/), or [contact us directly](mailto:team@digitalpsych.org).
-Thank you for your contribution! 🌟
-*Page last updated on October 26th, 2020.*